-Sometimes mistakenly called a converter, inverters deal less with voltage level and more with current type, switching power from DC to alternating current (AC) — what most home appliances use to function.
+Sometimes mistakenly called a converter, solar panel inverters deal less with voltage level and more with current type, switching power from DC to alternating current (AC) — what most home appliances use to function.
 Without a solar inverter, energy harnessed by solar panels can’t easily be put to use.

 There are three types of inverters commonly used in solar power systems: